riconaranjo/COMP-2402/Final Review.md

 1. Draw a good sized binary tree.

+    ...ha

 2. Label the nodes of your drawing with their depth.

+    ...

 3. Label the nodes by the order they are processed in a preorder traversal.

+    **Preorder:** Root, then left always, and then right **Inorder:** Left to right
+    **Postorder:** Bottom to top, with left priority

 4. Label the nodes by the order they are processed in an inorder traversal.

+    ...

 5. Label the nodes by the order they are processed in a postorder traversal.

+    ...

 6. Label the nodes of your tree with the sizes of their subtrees

+    ...

 7. What kind of traversal would you do to compute the sizes of all subtrees in a tree?

+    You would use inorder traversal
+    - Preorder is good for copying the tree [root first]
+    - Postorder is good for deleting the tree

 ### 6.2 Binary Search Trees